AnnaLindeberg/AOC23/README.md

 ## Day 21: Step Counter

 Took a break for a couple of days, and wrote the solution for part 1 very quickly and brute-force-ish.
 Don't really know how part 2 would be solved...

+## Day 19: Aplenty

+Ah!
+Hah!
+Wrote part 1 by constructing a function for each given workflow and then applying them in order.
+Always like solutions where a function returns a function.
+For part 2 I kept track of ranges of allowed values, and wrote a lot of code basically on a hunch that, to my big big surprised, worked on the very first try?!
+It's hard to read and (as everything else this year) without comments so perhaps not something to be really proud of but Still.